eBay/EBNObservable/Documentation.md

 		debugString: Set from debugger.
 		prevValue: nil
 		newValue: 97210
 	(lldb)
 ```
 What this does is create an observation whose observer block will break into the debugger when it gets called.
 This is very similar to setting a breakpoint on the setter method for a property, with a breakpoint condition that checks the self pointer against a specific value.
 However, `debugBreakOnChange:` will actually follow changes to the key path, meaning that if the currentUser's address object is changed, the breakpoint will get hit when the zipCode property of the new address object is modified.

+## What Not to Do ##
+Avoid using bare strings for key paths whenever possible.
+If the name of a property in your key path changes later, your program still compiles and runs, but the observation never fires because its key path does not exist.
+You may expect that an invalid key path would cause a runtime error, but there are very good reasons why it doesn't.
+Instead of bare strings, use the Observe() macros to create observations or the EBNValidatePath() macro to validate key paths whenever possible.

+Instead of trying to manage balanced observe/stopObserving pairs, it's generally much easier to observe in init and remove observations in dealloc, and then put a test inside your block.
+The overhead of observation is really quite small, it's much easier to reason about your code if you do this.

+Although Observable tries to help you avoid retain loops by giving you weakified/strongified versions of the observed and observing objects, you still need to watch for possible retain loops on **other** objects your block captures.

 ## Minutiae
 * Setting a property to the same value it currently has will not cause observers to fire.
 For properties of object type, uses pointer comparison and not `isEqual:` to determine equality.
 * Observable is designed to work with ARC exclusively, and it requires iOS 6.
 * Observable tries to keep asserts to a minimum, but it has several asserts for programmer errors and places that may need improvement.
 One such place is that we only currently work with a few types of struct properties.
 Every struct property type needs to be special cased.
 * Observable can interoperate with Apple's KVO.
 Both systems can observe the same property of the same object without interfering with each other.
+* Observable has troubles working with OCMock, mostly involving OCMock not being a good citizen with how it uses isa-swizzling.
+OCMock has code that sets the class of an object to its *original* class when it's done mocking the object, which means that if the object had been being observed upon, that observation is broken after mocking.
+OCMock has fundamentally the same problem interoperating with Apple's KVO.

-# Observable Collections Reference #
+# Observable Collections Reference

-Observable has subclasses for `NSMutableArray`, `NSMutableSet` and `NSMutableDictionary` that can be observed and their contents can be observed just like any Observable subclass.
+Observable has subclasses for `NSArray`, `NSSet` and `NSDictionary` and their mutable subclasses that can be observed and their contents can be observed just like any Observable subclass.

 Specifically: